Last Updated on March 31, 2021 by Helga Dosa

 “This region has pointed to the event of petroleum hoping to economically survive.
 Sorrowfully, most of their royalties were stolen and their broken streets and crumbing buildings are falling to pieces”.

 “Basilicata is no different than any other third world country where multi-nationals in petroleum rape and deceive the people trying to thrive there”.

 What do you mean to say?

-“You see Jacqueline, they promised to pay them a royalty of 7%, but instead they claimed the petroleum was not of good quality for its high contents of sulphur, and other bulked up lies and excuses.
-So, Basilicata the land of economic problems has given up on their 25 year contract with these companies.
+“You see Jacqueline, they promised to pay them a royalty of 7%, but instead they claimed the petroleum was not of good quality for its high contents of sulfur, and other bulked up lies and excuses.
+So, Basilicata the land of economic problems has given up on its 25-year contract with these companies.
 Suppose you arrive in a place you know will possess great economic development one day.

 But when you get there, you’re the only one who knows about it.
 Sure you don’t say anything because you alone could purchase homes for almost no cost then resell them later for ten times what you paid for them.
 That’s exactly what the petrol companies have done in Basilicata!
 They went in and robbed them blind, knowing the value would sky-rocket in coming years, and not telling them”.

 Is it possible that no one sees this?